justvanrossum/fontgoggles/docsSource/index.md

 The _Direction/orientation_ menu has six options:

-- _Automatic, with BiDi_: apply the Unicode bidirectional algorithm,
+- _Automatic, with BiDi and Segmentation_: apply the Unicode bidirectional algorithm, which will determine the dominant writing direction, as well as perform segmentation of the string based on runs with the same script and the same BiDi level.
-  which will determine the dominant writing direction
+- _Automatic, w/o BiDi and Segmentation_: let HarfBuzz figure out the writing
-- _Automatic, without BiDi_: let HarfBuzz figure out the writing direction of the text, and do not applying the Unicode bidirectional algorithm
+  direction of the text, do not applying the Unicode bidirectional algorithm, and do not perform segmentation.
 - _Left-to-Right_: force the direction of the text to be Left-to-Right
 - _Right-to-Left_: force the direction of the text to be Right-to-Left
 - _Top-to-Bottom_: use vertical layout, Top-to-Bottom